vinimmelo/csharp-repo/README.md

-# csharp-repo
+# C# / .NET
-C#.NET training repository.
+C# / NET training repository.
+Just for studies purpose.
+Use them at your on risk, some of them may **explode.**